Home/Blog/Well-Being/Pregnancy & Reproduction/Safe & Effective Natural Remedies for Pregnancy Acne

 • Apply it to pimples using a cotton ball.

-• Let it dry for 10 minutes.
+• Let it dry for no more than 10 minutes.

 • Rinse off with cool water.